mohammedganih/mohammedganih/README.md

 ### 🏆 Projects
-1. **Projects**
-   - I have worked on various projects that helped me shape my epertise in data domain.
+- **Projects:** I have worked on various projects that helped me shape my expertise in the data domain.
 [Projects](https://github.com/mohammedganih/portfolio-guide)

-2. **Research & Writing**
-   - Exploring the **impact of fintech** on traditional banking services, focusing on partnerships and innovations.
+- **Research & Writing:** Exploring the **impact of fintech** on traditional banking services, focusing on partnerships and innovations.

 ### 🌟 Skills